Money Trap (Justified): Plot

 6 days earlier, Raylan (Timothy Olyphant) delivers Jody Adair (Chris Chalk) to Sharon (Aja Evans) and her partner Mitch (Kevin Daniels).
 During their transportation, the van blows a tire and Sharon uses the opportunity to go into the woods to urinate.
 While Mitch prepares to change the tire, a man named Kenneth (Michael Gladis) pulls up but Mitch threatens him to leave.
 However, Jody breaks free and strangles Mitch to death.
 He later finds Sharon in the woods and he shoots her in the neck, killing her.

 In present day, Raylan is notified by the local police of Sharon's death and sets out to find Jody.
-Jody has been living with Kenneth during this time and decides to talk to his ex-wife.
-They sneak in her house, but find that Raylan is already there and is questioning her roommate Jackie Nevada (Shelley Hennig), forcing them to leave.
+Jody has been living with Kenneth, who helped pop the tire to enable Jody’s escape, during this time and decides to talk to his ex-wife.
+They sneak in her house, but find that Raylan is already there and is questioning her house sitter and friend Jackie Nevada (Shelley Hennig), forcing them to leave.
 Meanwhile, after sleeping with Teri, Johnny (David Meunier) deduces that Colt (Ron Eldard) attacked her.
 He also discovers that he was looking for Ellen May, realizing that he lied about killing her.

 Boyd (Walton Goggins) and Ava (Joelle Carter) attend a swinger party hosted by Tillman Napier (David Andrews) in order to find anyone that could fit Drew Thompson's real identity.
 Ava feels uncomfortable at the party and Boyd defends her when two men approach her for sexual interest.
 Boyd meets Lee Paxton (Sam Anderson) and Gerald Johns (Ned Bellamy), who want him to dispatch one of the attendees in order to benefit from government funds.
 Boyd refuses but they threaten that they will use their influence to shut down his brothel if he refuses.